solo-io/wasm/spec/README.md

 ### Envoy WASM Filter Specification

-The runtime config for Envoy WASM Filter OCI Images has the following format: type is set to envoy_proxy abiVersion is set to a recognized version of the Envoy Proxy WASM Filter ABI config is a JSON Object containing a list of Filter root_ids that can be used with the provided filter.
+The runtime config for Envoy WASM Filter OCI Images has the following format:

+- *type* is set to `envoy_proxy`
+- *abiVersion* is set to a recognized version of the Envoy Proxy WASM Filter ABI
+- *config* is a JSON Object containing a list of Filter root_ids that can be used with the provided filter.

+The `root_ids` key in the *config* JSON Object will have a list of strings as a value.
+Each string in the list corresponds to the name of a registered Root Context Helper defined in the module.

 #### Example: